 - During an emergency situation, local radio and TV stations will carry up-to-date announcements.
-You can also get information from the District website or at www.flashalert.net - Stay calm.
+You can also get information from the district website or at www.flashalert.net - Stay calm.
 Do not rush to school to pick up your child.
 Emergency personnel will prevent you from entering the school and your presence will interfere with safety procedures. - Please listen to instructions through the media/web pages and act accordingly.
 Do not call the school as the phones will be used for the emergency situation and staff members will be busy taking care of student needs.
-Messages to the media will be updated as needed; for instance, when, and where you can pick up your child. - If the school is in a lockdown, no individual (other than emergency response teams) will be permitted to enter the school building.
+Messages to the media will be updated as needed; for instance, when, and where you can pick up your child. - If the school is in a lockdown, no one (other than emergency response teams) is allowed to enter the school.
 This is for your child's safety.
 Please do not come to the school but listen to the radio/TV for the time and place where you can pick up your child. - In the event of an active shooter, the schools will use the Run-Hide-Fight protocols established by the Snohomish County Sheriff's Department.
-For further information contact the District Office. - Please refrain from calling your child's cell phone.
-A ringing phone can divert a child's attention away from important safety instructions and during a lockdown, it could alert intruders to a child's whereabouts. - Once the emergency situation is over, any adult coming to the school to pick up a child must have identification.
-This is for your child's safety so we can track who has picked up the child.
-Students who normally walk home will be allowed to do so only after the police have determined the area is safe.
-Under some conditions, students that normally walk may need to be picked up.
-Depending on the situation, high school students who drive may need parent permission to leave campus and drive home. - If your child requires an evening or night administration of prescription medication and you wish to have a plan in place for the administration of your child's medication in the event of a lockdown or emergency that strands students at school, please contact your school nurse.
-A doctor's orders will be required before school staff may administer prescription or non-prescription medication.
+For further information contact the district office. - Do not call your child's cell phone.
+A ringing phone can divert a child's attention away from important safety instructions and during a lockdown, it could alert intruders to a child's whereabouts.